 Yuzu – Is a citrus fruit from Japan which smells like a blend of sweet, sour and floral notes.

 Top Notes, Middle Notes, Base Notes

-Just like how a combination of musical notes make up a song, fragrance notes are blended into 3 note scales to create the perfume’s or cologne’s fragrant accord.
-The purpose of each level if explained below:
+Just as a combination of musical notes make up a song, fragrance notes are blended into three note scales to create the perfume’s or cologne’s fragrant accord.
+The purpose of each level is explained below: